-LIBERTY-CD Trial
+The LIBERTY-CD Trial

-LIBERTY-CD is a randomized, placebo controlled, multicentre, phase III trial designed with an open-label induction phase, a double-blind treatment phase (maintenance phase), and an open-label extension phase.
+LIBERTY-CD is a randomized, placebo-controlled, multicentre, phase III trial designed with an open-label induction phase, a double-blind treatment phase (maintenance phase), and an open-label extension phase.
 Appropriate methods for blinding, treatment allocation, and randomization were employed.

-The co-primary and key secondary outcomes were considered appropriate and recommended by the FDA and EMA for assessing treatment effects for CD patients in the trial settings.
-Outcomes assessed (e.g., CDAI scores, patient reported outcomes, and safety outcomes) were subjective and potentially prone to assessment bias, which could bias results in both groups in either direction.
+The coprimary and key secondary outcomes were considered appropriate and recommended by the FDA and European Medicines Agency for assessing treatment effects for patients with CD in the trial settings.
+The assessed outcomes (e.g., CDAI scores, patient-reported outcomes, and safety outcomes) were subjective and potentially prone to assessment bias, which could bias the results in both groups in either direction.

-There were imbalances in study treatment exposures between the 2 groups in the trial as there were more dose adjustments observed in the placebo group from week 22 compared to infliximab SC.
-There is also a potential bias from treatment awareness due to the frequent dose adjustments.
+There were imbalances in study treatment exposures between the 2 groups in the trial as there were more dose adjustments observed in the placebo group from week 22 compared to the infliximab SC group.
+There is also a potential bias from treatment awareness because of the frequent dose adjustments.
 This may have impacted the assessment of subjective outcomes in both populations in the LIBERTY-CD trial.
 The direction and magnitude of this potential bias are uncertain.
-There was also a concern for potential bias due to missing outcome data for the HRQoL especially in the placebo group at week 54, rendering the results inconclusive.
+There was also a concern for potential bias because of missing outcomes data for HRQoL, especially in the placebo group at week 54, rendering the results inconclusive.

-Concomitant drug use in the maintenance phase was similar in both groups, apart from the use of budesonide which was numerically higher in the infliximab SC group compared to the placebo group in the LIBERTY-CD trial; potentially biasing the efficacy results in favour of infliximab SC.
-There was a potential for residual drug effect of continued use of corticosteroids in the maintenance phase which may have impacted disease symptoms in the placebo and infliximab SC groups.
+Concomitant drug use in the maintenance phase was similar in both groups, apart from the use of budesonide, which was numerically higher in the infliximab SC group compared to the placebo group in the LIBERTY-CD trial.
+This potentially biased the efficacy results in favour of infliximab SC.
+There was a potential for residual drug effect of continued use of corticosteroids in the maintenance phase that may have impacted disease symptoms in the placebo and infliximab SC groups.